OPSORO/OS/readme.md

     sudo ./setup_opsoro
     ```

-OnoSW and its dependencies should now all be installed and working.
+The OPSORO OS and its dependencies should now all be installed and working.
 Reboot the Raspberry Pi to test.
 Please let us know if any steps are missing!

 # Use
 If everything was configured correctly, the Raspberry Pi should create a WiFi hotspot (OPSORO_Robot) at startup (Default password: opsoro123).
 This network lets access the robot's web interface.
-Once connected to the network, open a browser and go to http://opsoro.local.
+Once connected to the network, open a browser and go to http://opsoro.local or http://192.168.42.1.
 If you configured the DHCP and DNS server correctly http://play.opsoro.be should also work.
 You will be presented with a login screen, the default password is: opsoro123.
 The main interface lets you control the robot through a number of apps.

 ### Notes:
 - Be sure to properly shut down the operating system!
 Cutting power without performing a proper shutdown can corrupt the file system on the SD card, requiring a reinstall.